 See History at Pura Gunung Kawi

-Pura Gunung Kawi is a very Balinese temple in the way that it has rice fields across both sides of the path the leads you down to the temple.
+Pura Gunung Kawi is a very Balinese temple in the way that it has rice field across both sides of the path the leads you down to the temple.
 It’s a unique archeological site because of the carvings that are carved directly into the rock.

 It is said that the man who made the carvings did it just using his own nail.
 On-site there are also a number of shrines and the site overlooks a river that flows down from Tirta Empul Water Temple.